Skip to content

 Alert thresholdPercentage of RU quota that triggers a soft warning

-Producers can define multiple SLA tiers using OpenSLA:
+Producers can define multiple SLA tiers in OpenSLA:

 TierRate LimitRU QuotaPrice